TheSoftwareHouse/Kakunin/docs-src/steps.md

 ##Elements
 ###`I infinitely scroll to the ":elementName" element`

-Allows to scroll through infinite scroll mechanizm.
+Allows to scroll through infinite scroll mechanism.

 The `:elementName` is a name of a selector for loading trigger.